That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

-The tallest mountain in our solar system, Olympic Mons, is 3 times taller than Mount Everest.
+The tallest mountain in our solar system, Olympus Mons, is 3 times taller than Mount Everest.

 Batman and Predator exist in the same fictional universe.
 Since 1991, they have been featured together in three comic books.

 A study from Harvard University finds that having no friends can be just as deadly as smoking.
-Both effect levels of a blood-clotting protein.
+Both affect levels of a blood-clotting protein.